fedoranimus/todoist-api/source/includes/_items.md

 labels *Array of Integer* | The tasks labels (a list of label ids such as `[2324,2525]`). assigned_by_uid *Integer* | The id of user who assigns the current task.
 This makes sense for shared projects only.
 Accepts `0` or any user id from the list of project collaborators.
 If this value is unset or invalid, it will be automatically setup to your uid. responsible_uid *Integer* | The id of user who is responsible for accomplishing the current task.
 This makes sense for shared projects only.
-Accepts any user id from the list of project collaborators or `null` or an empty string to unset.
+Accepts any user id from the list of project collaborators or `null` or an empty string to unset. auto_reminder *Boolean* | When this option is enabled, the default reminder will be added to the new item if it has a due date with time set.
+See also the [auto_reminder option](#user) in the user's properties for more info about the default reminder.

 ## Update an item